JamyJones/jjdgdjf/msg.md

-When using fabric how do i fire a click even
+When using fabric.js how do i fire a click event